 |---|---|---|

-| Settlor | Name, date of birth, nationality | Record origin of assets |
+| Settlor | Name, date of birth, nationality, country of residence | Record the origin of assets and the creation of the trust |

-| Trustees / Trustee | Personal details and contact | Manage assets, keep records |
+| Trustees / Trustee | Personal details, NI number (if UK resident), contact information | Manage trust assets, maintain records, file returns where required |

-| Beneficiary / Beneficiaries | Named or class information | Maintain beneficiary lists and evidence |
+| Beneficiary / Beneficiaries | Named individuals or class description | Maintain accurate beneficiary lists and supporting evidence |

 Why HMRC requires trust registration on the Trust Registration Service